Ceelog/phpdoc-en/src/ref/strings.md

 An optional argument defining the encoding used when converting characters.

-If omitted, the default value of the `encoding` varies depending on the PHP version in use.
-In PHP 5.6 and later, the
+If omitted, `encoding` defaults to the value of the
 <a href="/ini/core.html#ini.default-charset" class="link">default_charset</a>
-configuration option is used as the default value.
-PHP 5.4 and 5.5 will use *UTF-8* as the default.
-Earlier versions of PHP use *ISO-8859-1*.
+configuration option.

-Although this argument is technically optional, you are highly encouraged to specify the correct value for your code if you are using PHP 5.5 or earlier, or if your
+Although this argument is technically optional, you are highly encouraged to specify the correct value for your code if the
 <a href="/ini/core.html#ini.default-charset" class="link">default_charset</a>
 configuration option may be set incorrectly for the given input.